JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 }
 ```

-And let's expose it on each of our API primitives:
+and expose it on each of our API primitives:

 ```javascript
 export function Atom(value) {